Lighthouses of the Bahamas

 photos, and Google has a satellite

 view.
-This is probably the most-visited lighthouse of the Bahamas.
+This is probably the most often visited lighthouse of the Bahamas.
 The

 light is fueled by kerosene, and the keeper still hand-winds the clockwork

 mechanism.
-The Bahamas Lighthouse Preservation Society works for the maintenance
+The Elbow Reef Lighthouse Society (formerly The Bahamas Lighthouse Preservation Society) works for the restoration and maintenance

 of this historic light station.
-In 2012, BLPS members replaced several broken windows in the lantern.
+In 2015 volunteers restored the lantern roof, and in 2016 the lantern glass was replaced.
 The 150th anniversary of the lighthouse was celebrated in June 2014.
 Located on Elbow Cay on the west side of the

 harbor at Hope Town.
 The island is accessible by ferry from Marsh Harbour.